Lapin0t/phd-manuscript/main/08_conclusion.typ

 the theory of _ornaments_~#mcite(dy: 3.7em, <McBride11a>)#mcite(dy: 5.8em, <Dagand17>).
 Indeed, it is not too hard to enrich the positions of any game to keep track of the history of what has been played.
-Then, any safety predicate on strategies over a game can be backed into a _safe_ game, by requiring any move to be played to be paired with a witness that it is safe with respect to the current history.
+Then, any safety predicate on strategies over a game can be baked into a _safe_ game, by requiring any move to be played to be paired with a witness that it is safe with respect to the current history.
 Ordinary strategies for this _safe_ game may then be proven equivalent to the subset of strategies of the original game for which the safety property holds: the